seek-oss/html-sketchapp-cli/README.md

 $ html-sketchapp --url http://localhost:3000 --out-dir dist --debug
 ```

-### Symbol Middleware
+### Symbol Layer Middleware

-Symbol Middleware allows you to call out to any APIs that may be exposed on the underlying html-sketchapp layer.
+Symbol Layer Middleware allows you to call out to any APIs that may be exposed on the underlying html-sketchapp layer.

 The current usecase for this is the new `layer.setResizingConstraint` API which allows you to configure how a layer should behave when a symbol is resized.